Everything you need to know about the Levy

 Sharing your Levy funds

-The answer is yes but only 10% of the employer contribution can be shared between other Levy paying companies and can be distributed between as many companies as you like.
-As of April 2019 this will be increased to 25%.
+You are able to share your Levy funds, but only 25% of the employer contribution can be shared between other Levy paying companies and can be distributed between as many companies as you like.

 Calculating your Levy spend